Cockroach Biology & Life Cycle Explained

 Their unique gut microbiome, featuring bacteria like Blattabacterium, contributes considerably to nitrogen cycling and soil health.

+As they consume organic waste, they’re actually cleaning environments and reducing habitats for harmful pests.
 Their fecal deposits enrich soil microbial diversity, while their scavenging behavior helps control populations of disease vectors and crop pests naturally.

 Impact on Human Health and Habitation